-This award is up to 5 years and is not renewable.
+This award is for up to 5 years and is not renewable, although individuals may apply for other future CPRIT funding as appropriate.
 Grant support will be awarded based upon the breadth and nature of the research program proposed.
 Grant funds of up to \$6,000,000 (total costs) for the 5-year period may be requested.
 Applicants are encouraged to tailor the budget as appropriate to the exigencies of the project; grant funds totaling less than \$6,000,000 for the term of the award are acceptable if warranted by the scope of the research.
-Exceptions exceeding this limit will be entertained only if there is compelling written justification.
 The award request may include indirect costs of up to 5% of the total award amount (5.263% of the direct costs).
 CPRIT will make every effort to be flexible in the timing for disbursement of funds; recipients will be asked at the beginning of each year for an estimate of their needs for the year.
 Funds may not be carried over beyond 5 years except under extraordinary circumstances with strong justification for a no-cost extension.
-In addition, funds for extraordinary equipment needs may be awarded in the first year of the grant if very well justified and a detailed justification is provided along with an institutional plan should the additional funds not be approved.
+In addition, funds for extraordinary equipment needs may be awarded in the first year of the grant if a clearly detailed justification is provided along with an institutional plan should the additional funds not be approved.
 Scholars may request funds for travel for 2 project staff to attend CPRIT's conference.